Food Security and Sustainability

 - Miso is a paste prepared from fermented soy beans.
 It is a staple in Japanese cooking used everywhere from soups to marinades.
 Red miso paste, used in this recipe, has more texture and a deeper flavor than mellower white miso paste.
 Do not add miso paste to the soup when it is still cooking or very hot.
 Heat will kill the live cultures in the paste that may provide health benefits.

 - The soup may not need any salt because miso paste is salty.

 - Sprinkling fresh ginger on the soup creates additional layer of flavor and adds freshness.
-However if fresh ginger tastes too spicy to you, add just a little or avoid altogether.
+However, if fresh ginger tastes too spicy to you, add just a little or omit it altogether.

 Serving size: 1¼ cup

 Calories: 179; Total Fat: 4g; Saturated Fat: 0g; Cholesterol: 0mg; Sodium: 743mg; Total Carbohydrate: 34g; Dietary Fiber: 11g; Sugars: 6g; Protein: 9g; Potassium: N/A; Phosphorus: N/A